 Dave came to the office once a week for the next three weeks for acupuncture.
 He was delighted with the outcome.
 I did remind him that he may need a few acupuncture treatments from time to time.
 He laughed and said that was such a small price to pay.

 The goal of my medical practice is to improve a patients’ daily quality of life, not necessarily a cure for their underlying disease process.
 Dave is delighted to drink his morning coffee, every morning, with a dry nightshirt.
-Playing golf this summer is probable instead of nearly impossible now that the tremor is almost gone.
+Playing golf this summer is probable instead of unlikely now that the tremor is almost gone.

 Small improvements to some, but life is lived in those moments.
 Moments like drinking coffee in the morning without spilling a drop.